nsg/docker-bash-deploy/README.md

 ### server

 Define your servers here, no need to define the server list on the command line.
-For example `./deploy myservers list` will just be `./deploy list`.
+For example `./deploy servers=myservers list` will just be `./deploy list`.

 `servers=10.0.0.2 10.0.0.3`